Happy birthday Ronnie

 Second-rate King Kenny

 1984 - Kenny Dalglish made his first reserves appearance for the reds, nearly seven years into his Anfield career.
 He had been out of action for two months since fracturing a cheekbone against Manchester United.
 Only 360 fans were there to see him lay on a goal for Paul Jewell as he played the full ninety minutes.
+On the same day, Graeme Souness captained Scotland to a 2-1 victory over Wales in the British International Championships at Hampden Park ,with Ian Rush and ex-reds Joey Jones and Frank McGarvey also featuring.

 Twice against Boro